 Why pros should avoid free video hosting platforms

 As we’ve shown, professional video hosting platforms provide a great deal of functionality.
-Free services like YouTube or Vimeo aren’t aimed at the same market.
+Free services like YouTube aren’t aimed at the same market.
 In general, these services make money through advertising.
 Plus, they never support custom branding.
 Their business model is simply different.

 After reading this comparison, we hope you’ll give DaCast a try.
 We offer a 30-day free trial that allows you to test all our live streaming and video hosting capabilities.
 Ready to give it a try (no credit card required)?

 We love to hear from our readers, so sound off in the comment section if you have any questions or comments.
 For regular tips on live streaming, feel free to join our LinkedIn group.